strimzi/proposals/051-unidirectional-topic-operator.md

 This approach is not easily compatible with other topic management tooling.
 This includes things like the `kafka-configs.sh` and other Apache Kafka scripts as well as any other tooling which uses the `Admin` client, including Kafka applications themselves.

-In the particular case of a hypthetical "Admin server" that was providing CLI or UI functionality in a Strimzi-aware way, it _might_ be possible to use wrap `Admin` (decorator pattern), or write it using some abstraction over `Admin` which could also support operations on `KafkaTopics` for those interactions which would otherwise result in conflicting sources of truth.
+In the particular case of a hypothetical "Admin server" that was providing CLI or UI functionality in a Strimzi-aware way, it _might_ be possible to use wrap `Admin` (decorator pattern), or write it using some abstraction over `Admin` which could also support operations on `KafkaTopics` for those interactions which would otherwise result in conflicting sources of truth.

-Alternatively it might be possible to use a Kafka-aware proxy to redirect Kafka protocol messages which changed topic state to the Kube API, along with a Topic Operator which had a priviliged connection that was not proxied in this way.
+Alternatively it might be possible to develop a Kafka-aware proxy to redirect Kafka protocol messages which changed topic state to the Kube API, along with a Topic Operator which had a priviliged connection that was not proxied in this way.
 This would result in Kube being the effective source of truth for topic state.

 ## Future work

-This propsal aims to set the direction and define the semantics of the UTO.
+This proposal aims to set the direction and define the semantics of the UTO.
 It is not intended, by itself, to define the complete post-BTO picture.
 Future work _could_ include: